Emergent Hierarchy in Localized States of Organic Quantum Chains: Conclusions

 \section{Conclusions}

-In this work, we have presented a theoretical analysis of experimentally synthesized organic quantum chains (OQCs), combining density functional theory (DFT) and molecular dynamics (MD) to obtain relaxed structures.
-The electronic properties were accurately captured by a tight-binding (TB) model with an exponential hopping function within the ab initio relaxed structures, being in good agreement with DFT calculations.
+In this work, we have presented a theoretical analysis of experimentally synthesized organic quantum chains, combining DFT and CMD to obtain relaxed structures.
+The electronic properties were accurately captured by a TB model with an exponential hopping function within the ab initio relaxed structures, being in good agreement with DFT calculations.

 A key consequence of the quasi-one-dimensional character of these systems is the formation of singular hierarchical conductance channels within the electronic spectra.
-The confinement is enhanced by inserting multiple precursors within the unit cell, leading to a partitioning of continuous states, creating a hierarchy of pseudo-gaps.
+The confinement is enhanced by inserting multiple precursors within the unit cell, leading to a partitioning of continuous states and a densification of narrow conductance plateaus, leading to a pseudo-band hierarchy.
+Our analysis revealed an interesting localization phenomenon governed by the molecular nature of the OQC building blocks.
+We identified confined molecular states near the Fermi level associated with electronic carriers trapped within specific precursor sub-units due to weak inter-unit coupling.
+These states appear as flat bands in the electronic spectrum and do not contribute to ballistic transport.
 This electronic structure makes these materials highly promising for multi-band light-emitting devices, as it promotes controlled electronic transitions between the emergent sub-bands.
-Furthermore, the molecular chains, are characterized by an scale invariant large energy gap of $\Delta E = 2.0$ eV for all proposed $N_i$ OQCs.
+Furthermore, the molecular chains, are characterized by an scale invariant large energy gap of $\Delta E \approx 2.0$ eV for all proposed $N_i$ OQCs.
 This prediction matches very well with the measured experimental value \cite{Nature2021}.

-Our analysis also revealed distinct localization phenomena.
-Compact localized states (CLS) were identified at fundamental energy levels, where the probability density is confined to a small number of sites within the unit cell.
-Additionally, other robust localized states, manifested as very narrow conductance channels, were observed to persist regardless the increasing number of precursors.
 Finally, we propose a quantum device based on the experimental formations of the carbon structures.
 The system composed of a OQC attached to a quantum corral shows prominent interferences and bound states in the continuum in the conductance results.
-For conductive situations, the transmission probability occurs in the very center of the OQC, being completely suppressed along the coupled corral.
+For conductive situations, the maximum transmission probability occurs in the very center of the OQC, being completely suppressed along the coupled corral.
 Resonant cases appear as quasi-BICs with transmission occurring along both chain and molecule, being amplified inside the corral.

 We conclude that such systems are promising building blocks for the construction of carbon-based nano devices, exhibiting a combination of robust structural stability with highly tunable electronic properties.
 In particular, it has been possible to engineer a hierarchy of pseudo-gaps and induce localized states through smart molecular devices design.